How to Make a Shade Cloth For Plants

 PHOTO: images by Rachel Porter

-When temperatures exceed 90 degrees F, plants get stressed—even warm-season crops.
-Once heats set in, flower production reduces, buds shrivel up and the plant spends its energy on survival rather than production.
-During a heat wave, shade cloths have proven to increase water retention and improve air circulation among plants.
+When temperatures exceed 90 °F, plants get stressed—even warm-season crops.
+Once heat sets in, flower production reduces, buds shrivel up and the plant spends its energy on survival rather than production.

 Providing your plants with shade is the most effective way to reduce stress.
 There are several options for doing this, ranging from very expensive to next to nothing.
 Shade cloths can be purchased from several websites and garden stores, and will perform well to protect your plants.